 According to a report by WABetaInfo, WhatsApp has been working on the feature for quite some time, but it's taking a while because of how much new work needs to be done to allow it.

 A new report now shows that the update is nearing release.
 Recent updates to the beta including the option opt in to "multi-device beta" which would allow devices to work even without a connection to the users phone.

 - 40 secret WhatsApp tips and tricks you might not know about

 - Facebook Messenger and WhatsApp might be able to send messages to each other in future

-Traditionally WhatsApp has always required a phone number in order to be linked to your device.
+All this is also interesting because traditionally WhatsApp has always required a phone number in order to be linked to your device.
 If you move to a new phone you'd be fine if you kept the same number, but otherwise, you'd have to start from scratch.